-Download forms, instructions, and publications;
+• Download forms, instructions, and publications;

 - Order IRS products online;

 - Research your tax questions online;

-Search publications online by topic or keyword; and
+Search publications online by topic or

+- keyword; and

-Sign up to receive local and national tax news by email.
+Sign up to receive local and national

+- tax news by email.

-IRS Tax Products CD.
-You can order Publication 1796, IRS Tax Products CD, and obtain:
+DVD for tax products.
+You can order Publication 1796, IRS Tax Products DVD, and obtain:

-• Current-year forms, instructions, and publications.

-• Prior-year forms, instructions, and publications.

-• Bonus: Historical Tax Products DVD (Ships with the final release).

-• Tax Map: An electronic research tool and finding aid.

-• Tax law frequently asked questions (FAQs).

-• Tax Topics from the IRS telephone response system.

-• Fill-in, print, and save features for most tax forms.
+- Current-year forms, instructions, and publications. - Prior-year forms, instructions, and publications. - Tax Map: an electronic research tool and finding aid. - Tax Law frequently asked questions.
+Tax Topics from the IRS telephone - response system. - Internal Revenue Code Title 26.
+Fill-in, print, and save features for most tax forms.

-- Internal Revenue Bulletins. - Toll-free and email technical support.

-The CD is released twice during the year: The first release will ship the beginning of January 2007.
-The final release will ship the beginning of March 2007.
+- Internal Revenue Bulletins. - Toll-free and email technical support.The DVD is released twice during the - year. - The first release will ship the beginning of January 2009.
+The final release will ship the beginning of March 2009.

-Purchase the CD from National Technical Information Service at: www.irs. gov/cdorders for \$25 (no handling fee) or call 1-877-CDFORMS (1-877-233-6767) toll-free to buy the CD for \$25 (plus a \$5 handling fee).
-Price is subject to change.
+Purchase the DVD from National Technical Information Services (NTIS) at www.irs.gov/cdorders for \$30 (no handling fee) or call 1-877-233-6767 toll-free to purchase the DVD for \$30 (plus a \$5 handling fee).
+The price is discounted to \$25 for orders placed prior to December 1, 2008.

 Forms and Publications to file or use.

 Forms.
 The title for forms to file or use are given within these instructions.
 Publications.
-Publication 910, Guide to Free Tax Services; and Publication

-559, Survivors, Executors, and Administrators.
+Publication 910, Guide to Free Tax Services; and Publication 559, Survivors, Executors, and Administrators.